Summer Writer's Workshop

 Price includes; breakfast, lunch, dinner, coffee, and snacks Saturday, as well as breakfast, lunch, coffee, and snacks Sunday.

-Overnight accommodations are available for an additional fee.
+Overnight accommodations are available for $50 per night.
 Please inquire about rates by contacting GCU Special Events at firstname.lastname@example.org.

 GCU is a provider of NJ Professional Development Hours for Educators.
 Georgian Court CEUs will be provided to other attendees.